Manimekalai: Manuscripts and translations

 The Manimekhalai palm-leaf manuscripts were preserved and found in Hindu temples and monasteries along with those of Silappadikaram.
 It is the only surviving Tamil Buddhist literary work, though commentary and secondary Tamil literature evidence suggests that there were other Buddhist epics and texts in the Tamil language at least till the 14th century.
 The reason for its survival, states Richman, is probably its status as the sequel to the Silapathikaram or Sīlappadhikāram.
 UV Swaminatha Aiyar published a critical edition of the text in 1921.

 The first abridged English translation and historical analysis of Manimekalai by R. B. K. Aiyangar in 1928, as Maṇimekhalai in its Historical Setting.
 Extracts of this, particularly Canto 30, was republished in Hisselle Dhammaratana's Buddhism in South India but with altered terminology.

 In 1989, Alain Daniélou with the collaboration of T.V.
-Gopala Iyer published an English translation.
+Gopala Iyer published a complete French translation, then an English translation.

 There is also a Japanese translation by Shuzo Matsunaga, published in 1991.